nishant625/nishant625/README.md

 ## Hi there 👋
+Hi, I'm Nishant Gangwar a OS enthusiast with a love for Linux and everything under the hood.
+I am a MERN STACK DVELOPER ,DEV-OPS enthusiast 🚀 from India. .
+Outside of programming, I'm passionate about gaming, continuous learning, and enjoying good cinema.
 <!--
 **nishant625/nishant625** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.